intel/trustauthority-client-for-c/examples/tdx_token/README.md

 │                  Intel TDX VM                  │
 └────────────────────────────────────────────────┘
 ```
-The diagram above depicts the components used in the TDX Token while running within a docker container.
-The TDX Token example can also be run directly inside a TD VM.
+The diagram above depicts the components used in the Intel TDX Token example while running within a docker container.
+The Intel TDX Token example can also be run directly inside a TD VM.

 ## Prerequisites
 - Ability to build the Intel Trust Authority Attestation Client (see [Build Instructions](../../docs/builds.md)).